lajohnston/smslib/README.md

 ## palette.asm

 Handles the VDP color palettes.
-There are 31 color slots:
+There are 32 color slots:

+- Each background pattern (tile) can use either the first 16 slots (0-15) or the last 16 (16-31)
 - Sprites can only use the last 16 slots (16-31).
-- Each background pattern (tile) can use either the first 16 slots (0-15) or the last 16 (16-31)
+Slot 16 is used for its transparent color

-Each color is a byte containing 2-bit RGB color values (--BBGGRR).
+The color in each slot is a byte containing 2-bit RGB color values (--BBGGRR).
 You can call `palette.rgb` with the RGB values to generate a color byte with an approximate RGB value.
 Each color component can have the value of 0, 85, 170 or 255.
 Values inbetween these will be rounded to the closest factor.

 ```
 paletteData: